tim-blackbird/bevy_mod_transform2d/README.md

 Note that, for this reason, [bevy_mod_2d_hierarchy] is not compatible with crates that interact with `Transform` (eg. `bevy_rapier2d`), and does not support parenting 3D transforms to 2D ones (useful for 2.5D games).

-## Intergration with other crates
+## Integration with other crates

 To integrate with another library that modifies `Transform` the state of `Transform` and `Transform2d` will need to be synchronised at the right times.

-An intergration with `bevy_rapier2d` is included and can be enabled as a feature:
+An integration with `bevy_rapier2d` is included and can be enabled as a feature:
 ```toml
 [dependencies]
 bevy_mod_transform2d = { version = "0.3", features = ["bevy_rapier2d"] }